Industrial Dry Ice Blasting

 Sand Jet Cleaning

 We specialise in using a low pressure sand jetting system that has been used nationwide for various cleaning tasks.
-The system, in our trained hands, causes minimal damage to an underlying surface and is flexible enough to tackle most property restoration cleaning tasks.
+The system causes minimal damage to an underlying surface and is flexible enough to tackle many cleaning tasks.
 The low pressure sand jet can clean surfaces without injecting large quantities of water into the surface, and with minimal surface damage, at the same time, the 'wet' system also captures dirt and abrasive, preventing the health and safety risks associated with dry blasting.

 However, there are times when alternative methods are called for, one of which is Dry Ice blasting.
 Here a surface to be cleaned is blasted with solid CO2 particles, and the surface is cleaned through thermal shock, the massive volume change as dry ice particles turn into gas, and some abrasion of the surface contaminant.
-A video of the process (cleaning soot from stone) is available here, and a data-sheet of property cleaning with dry ice here. and metal cleaning here
+A video of the process (cleaning soot from stone) is available cleaning soot from stone, and a data-sheet of property cleaning with dry ice cleaning property data sheet and metal cleaning cleaning machinery data sheet

 The advantage of this system is that the 'abrasive' evaporates on impact, so the only 'debris' is the material being removed.
 It is nearly 'dustless' - about as dustless as it is possible to get for an open blast system - however it will still blow cobwebs, birds nests, paint debris etc. fairly liberally!